mozilla/ichnaea/docs/dataflows.rst

    If the query is handled by ``InternalPositionSource``, then the web frontend adds a submission.

-2. If the sumission is kept, then the web frontend adds an item to the ``update_incoming`` queue in Redis.
+2. If the submission is kept, then the web frontend adds an item to the ``update_incoming`` queue in Redis.

    The item looks like a::